 The ControlOperations attribute indicates (to control software) which of the optional control operations are implemented by this worker.
 Start is required, but all others are optional.
 Lack of support for Stop and Release degrades system debugging capability, and is thus not recommended.

-The ResetWhileStopped attribute indicates that the worker supports data interface resets when in the stopped state.
-This essentially means that the worker can be stopped, adjacent connected workers can be reset, and this worker can resume operation without itself requiring a complete WCI reset.
+The ResetWhileSuspended attribute indicates that the worker supports data interface resets when in the suspended state.
+This essentially means that the worker can be stopped/suspended, adjacent connected workers can be reset, and this worker can resume operation without itself requiring a complete WCI reset.
 The use-case is the ability to reset an adjacent broken worker without losing all the state and configuration of this worker.
 This attribute helps to define three levels of support for stoppable workers, with increasing value for system control and debugging:

 No support at all: “Stop” is not in the list in the ControlOperations attribute.

-Stoppable without supporting reset of adjacent workers: ResetWhileStopped is FALSE
+Stoppable without supporting reset of adjacent workers: ResetWhileSuspended is FALSE

 Stoppable and able to remain configurable and resumable (via Start) when adjacent workers are reset.